Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-using-client-library.md

 var TokenForUser = userAuthnResult.AccessToken;
 ```

-In this code snippet, the `AuthenticationContext` class is exposed by the
-[ADAL for .NET](https://msdn.microsoft.com/en-us/library/azure/jj573266.aspx).
-It handles the authorization and token acquisition
-behind the scenes.
-We first create a `AuthenticationContext` object and bind it to the `Constants.LoginUrl`
+First create a `AuthenticationContext` object and bind it to the `Constants.LoginUrl`
 (=`https://login.microsoftonline.com/common`), the base URL of the Azure user login portal.

-We then call
+> In this code snippet, the `AuthenticationContext` class is exposed by the [ADAL for .NET](https://msdn.microsoft.com/en-us/library/azure/jj573266.aspx).
+It handles the authorization and token acquisition.

-the `AcquireToken` method on the newly created `authenticationContext` object.
-This will bring up the Azure user sign-in
-page for the user to enter his or her Azure tenant account and password.
-When the user signs in to Azure successfully, the API
-proceeds to acquire the access token, returns it to the app in the `userAuthnResult` object, and uses it in the subsequent
-calls to the Microsoft Graph API service.
-The `redirectUri` must match the **REPLY URL** configured for the app in Azure
- application registry. `Constants.ResourceUrl` is a named constant holding a string value of
+Then call the `AcquireToken` method on the newly created `authenticationContext` object.
+This will bring up the Azure user sign-in page for the user to enter their Azure tenant account and password.
+When the user signs in to Azure successfully, the API proceeds to acquire the access token, returns it to the app in the `userAuthnResult` object, and uses it in the subsequent calls to the Microsoft Graph API service.
+The `redirectUri` must match the **REPLY URL** configured for the app in Azure  application registry. `Constants.ResourceUrl` is a named constant holding a string value of
 `"https://graph.microsoft.com"` and `Constants.ClientIdForUserAuthn` is the **CLIENT ID** value of the app,
 also configured in Azure.
-Unlike a web app, the client secret is not used for any native app.
+Unlike a web app, the client secret is not used for native app.

 <a name="msg_client_lib_object_model"> </a>